ElinaFF/PICO/index.md

 <details>
 <summary> C. Manual installation</summary>

- If you chose to manually install MeDIC, considering you already cloned the git, you have to create a conda environment and install all the packages in the requirements.txt file.
+ <p>If you chose to manually install MeDIC, considering you already cloned the git, you have to create a conda environment and install all the packages in the requirements.txt file.</p>
 </details>

 ## Metabodashboard launcher options